kravishan/Distributed-web-crawler/README.md

 The Distributed Web Crawler is a Python project that allows users to crawl and scrape websites.
 The project is distributed across multiple nodes, each running on a separate port, and utilizes Flask to serve as the endpoint for the scraper and crawler.
 The project allows users to specify a website and the number of levels of child pages to crawl, with each node taking on a portion of the crawling workload.
 Additionally, the project includes functionality to create a graph of the website and its child pages, and to check the health of each node in the network.
 The project provides a distributed solution for web scraping and crawling, allowing for efficient and scalable data collection.

-`Group O`

-`Kavindu Ravishan`<br />
-`Windula Kularatne`

-There were three members in the group, but one member dropped out at the beginning.

 ## Project Structure:

 ├── main.py<br />